IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 | `NO_IDENTITY` | Not available | No identity is available for targeted advertising, as a first-party cookie was not set and no identity has been passed to init()  |
 | `INVALID` | Not available | No identity is available for targeted advertising, as the SDK failed to parse the first-party cookie the passed identity. |
 | `OPTOUT` | Not available | No identity is available for targeted advertising, as the user has opted out from refreshing identity. |

+If the identity is not available, to determine the best course of action, use the [isLoginRequired()](#isloginrequired-boolean) function as described in [Handle Missing Identity](#handle-missing-identity).

 ### getAdvertisingToken(): string